Man Charged With Torture, Murder In Baby's Death At West Sacramento Motel

 - Folsom Sexual Assault Allegedly Linked To Man Who Falsely Claimed To Be Victim Of Racially-Motivated Attack

+“As charged, this is a capital case.
+But no decision has been made on the penalty that we will seek should Mr. Woods be convicted on all qualifying charges,” Reisig said during the hearing.

 Woods has a lengthy criminal history and was arrested at a Sacramento residence on Tuesday following an intense search by law enforcement.
-He is being held without bail at the Yolo County Jail and scheduled to be arraigned Thursday in the Yolo County Superior Court at 1:30 p.m.
+He is being held without bail at the Yolo County Jail.MORE NEWS: CA Bill Would Make Political Affiliation A Protected Class

+The judge also barred Woods from contacting the children’s mother and her 3-year-old son.
+He is due back in court on April 2.